-Today, BOSCO USA has watched BOSCO-Uganda grow as they employ a Uganda-based staff and administration and have expanded the BOSCO network to 22 sites and have attracted partnerships from both local and international development organizations, including War Child Holland, UNICEF, the Notre Dame Initiative for Global Development, Accenture, and Hewlett Packard.
+Today, BOSCO USA has watched BOSCO-Uganda grow as they employ a Uganda-based staff and administration and have expanded the BOSCO network to more than 40 sites and have attracted partnerships from both local and international development organizations, including Horizon 3000, War Child Holland, UNICEF, the Notre Dame Initiative for Global Development, Accenture, and Hewlett Packard.
 Accenture is the lead sponsor of the Connectivity, Electrification and Education for Entrepreneurship (CE3) program, which adds surplus renewable energy and entrepreneurial training to the connected environments BOSCO supports with local community partners.

 Since the founding, BOSCO USA which is based in South Bend, Indiana, USA has taken on a distinct role from BOSCO-Uganda which is based in Gulu, Uganda.
 BOSCO-Uganda in Gulu handles the day-to-day operations of the organization and employs a local, Ugandan staff.
 BOSCO-USA consists only of a volunteer Board of Directors who are mainly responsible for these main points: